 The shorter a resume, it is easier for a recruiter to scan it, and it is no secret that a well-optimized resume, even if it is a single page, gives you more chances to get an interview.

-If your resume is longer, are you aware of reducing it to the right length?
-If not, the following tips will help you reduce your resume to the right length or to a single page.
+Are you aware of how to shorten your resume if it is too long?
+If not, the following tips will assist you in reducing your resume to the appropriate length or to a single page.

 01. Emphasize your most relevant experience